Why People Share Links

 argument discussion with someone and felt the need to prove our point by finding the answer online.
 Or we had a particular opinion on a politician and found an article online supporting all the reasons why we don’t like them.

-This is another reason why people share links, to support their opinions.
+This is another reason why people promote content for free by sharing links, to support their opinions.
 It’s a defensive mechanism, either to reassure yourself that you’re not the only person who has this opinion on the (insert opinion topic here) and that there has to be other people out there that agree.
 Or to defend your pride and intelligence because you were right and Susan was wrong.

 People share links to make money

 This one might sound a little crazy but there are a lot of people out there that make a living on affiliate links.
 It’s a prominent industry at this time, as you can imagine, because we live in a world of online sharing.
-Affiliate marketers can make a commission by using specific links and promoting other people’s or brand’s products.
-So the more they share, the more likely they are to reach someone who will click on that link and buy the product.
+Affiliate marketers can make a commission by using specific links and promoting other people’s website or a brand’s products.
+So the more they promote your website by sharing links, the more likely they are to reach someone who will click on that link and buy the product.
 That’s why they get their payment.
-This type of sharing isn’t subconscious like the previous examples but it is becoming an increasingly popular motivation to share links.
+This type of link promotion through sharing isn’t subconscious like the previous examples but it is becoming an increasingly popular motivation to share links.

 People share links to support a cause or brand

 Have you ever shared a link to an article describing the success of a brand you adore or a post about a new campaign to raise money for a cause such as the World Wildlife Fund?
-Maybe you work for a brand and your job is to spread awareness online through sharing links?
+Maybe you work for a brand and your job is to promote your website and spread awareness online through sharing links?

 In today’s world, people love to share links for a number of reasons.
 At least now you hopefully have a better understanding of why you felt you had to share that video of the dog with the trash can lid stuck on its head.